McGondyGaming/STTC-TT/README.md

 ## Known Issues:
  - Modifying elevations in a map with more than one elevation will remove all edges
- - Image imports always generate Type = 0
+ - Image imports always generate Type = 0 (read: sheer cliffs, no edges)
  - Preview for existing `map.json` files presents an inverted terrain map as opposed to a heightmap
+ - Image import results in vertically flipped map